As with every great movement or phenomenon there tends to be the question..how did this come to be?

 2- 1870s- God set the slaves free who then started a Freedman’s town near the Central Tracks to find work.
 In this new community a lifestyle of spirituals, blues and street theater was the norm.
 Later, Blind Lemon Jefferson, Huddie Ledbelly and many more made a music scene that connected to the blues circuit in Kansas City, Memphis, New Orleans, Jackson…..and Deep Ellum was on the map.

-3- 1984- Deep Ellum was an urban ghost town, Artists living in lofts and the homeless hiding out.
+3- 1984- Deep Ellum was an urban ghost town, Artists living in lofts, a few industrial businesses and the homeless hiding out.
 Russell Hobbs opened a home for convicted artists called Theatre Gallery which birthed the modern day Deep Ellum scene.
 Theatre Gallery hosted art openings, avante garde theater and booked bands every week such as Zeitgeist, The End and Three on a Hill.
-This Dallas cultural revolution was made possible by Russell’s liberating philosophy in giving equal opportunity to all!
-Theatre Gallery opened in what was a ghost town, I launched the Theatre Gallery with the help of friends Tracy Smith and Logan Daffron and a group of artists showing in the gallery, By mixing art, live music and theater in the first month we had a critically acclaimed art opening and live music shows coming every week.
+This cultural revolution in Dallas was made possible by Russell’s liberating philosophy in giving equal opportunity to all!
+Russell Hobbs launched the Theatre Gallery with the help of friends Tracy Smith and Logan Daffron and a group of artists gathered by Jamie Heidt showing in the gallery, In the first month we had a critically acclaimed art opening written up by Janet Kutner, Dallas Morning News.
+The first concert/party headlined appropriately by Zeitgeist and soon live music shows were booked every week.
+The gallery showcased a new artist every month showing Ron English, Matt Miller, Jeff Robinson, Bill Haveron, Ken Havis and others.

 We provided the opportunity for people to have their first gig and for new touring bands to play their first and second shows in Dallas before they became popular and corporate venues took them for profit.
 That’s what happens in a greedy business town when a guy is crazy enough to open up a place, take the risk, spend family money and work hard to provide an incubator for Music, Theatre and Art.
 Everybody comes out of the woodwork and blossoms in their gifts, it changed the whole city and culture.
 First it changed me, when I left the mall called Dallas moved into Deep Ellum quit cutting my hair, spent time walking on the central tracks listening to the Blues.
 When we started the Deep Ellum scene at Theatre Gallery and The Prophet bar it wasn’t the music business, it wasn’t the status quo, it was exploration, a mission to transcend out of the Dallas mall into something real with art, music and people finding themselves.